Roger Federer 2023: Net Worth, Salary, and Endorsements

 Roger Federer stopped being sponsored by Nike in 2019.
 Uniqlo approached the former number 1 to sponsor him for clothes.
 However, he still wore Nike shoes without being sponsored.
 Eventually, Federer discovered the Swiss shoe company, On.
 He first found out about the company when he saw his wife wearing them.
 Later, Federer would see people on the streets of Switzerland donning shoes made by On.

 He eventually wore the shoes in training and loved them.
 Federer approached the board of directors of On and signed a deal with them which included a 3% stake in the company.
 With Federer on board, On was launched to the mainstream.
 The company reported immense growth in 2021.
 Additionally, they have also predicted a 40% growth by the end of this year.

 Watch this story - ‘Federer Out Here Lookin Like Hasbulla’- Tennis Community Astounded at Weird Representations of Rafael Nadal, Novak Djokovic, Roger Federer, and Other Tennis Stars

 Owing to their newfound popularity, the Swiss shoe company was able to sign WTA number 1 Iga Swiatek and the up-and-coming American Ben Shelton.
 With such deals, On plans to target a younger audience.

 Roger Federer Foundations and Charity

-According to Forbes, Federer has amassed a whopping $130 million in prize money over his long and illustrious career, which has seen him win 102 titles and he's still going strong.
-The Swiss maestro has also accumulated more than $50 million in charity for his foundation.
+Along with his huge prize money won during his career, the Swiss Maestro has also accumulated more than $50 million in charity for his foundation.
 His charity has provided for one million children in Africa.